-One of the key ideas behind workers’ comp laws is that the employer provides a benefit to an employee that covers any on-the-job injury.
+One of the key ideas behind workers’ compensation law is that the employer provides a benefit to an employee that covers any on-the-job injury.

-Regardless of what that injury may be and without having to determine who was at fault.
+This benefit is provided regardless of what that injury is and without having to determine who is at fault.

-The fact is that there are real limits behind the type of injury and even how the injury occurred.
+Despite this, there are real limits in Minnesota law behind the type of injury and how the injury occurred that affect the benefit.

-Such an exclusion occurs when an employee becomes injured while engaging in illegal activity or if the injury was self-inflicted.
+For example, benefits can be denied when an employee suffers injury while engaging in illegal activity or if the injury is self-inflicted.

-If the injury occurred while the employee was under the influence of drugs or alcohol, then they will not be covered.
+If the injury occurred while the employee was under the influence of drugs or alcohol, then it will not be covered.

 An employee may also not be covered if they were engaging in restricted activity at the time of injury.

-However, there are many injuries that workplace accidents insurance covers and they can happen on or off the employer’s property.
+However, there are many injuries that workplace accidents insurance covers.
+They can happen on or off the employer’s property.

-Injured on the job?
-Workers’ comp benefits may help you pay your living expenses, as well as provide you with the medical care and vocational services that you need.
+Have you been injured on the job?
+Workers’ compensation benefits may help you pay your living expenses, and provide you with the medical care and vocational services that you need.

 Understanding the Types of Workplace Injuries

-An injury may also not become covered by workers’ comp if determined that the injury occurred due to violating company policy.
+An injury may also not be covered by workers’ compensation if it is determined that the injury occurred due to a violation of workplace policy.

-Injuries that are covered under Minnesota work comp include physical injuries, including broken bones, head injuries, spinal injuries, amputated limbs, paralysis, eye injuries, burn injuries, repetitive motion injuries (carpal tunnel) and many others.
+Injuries covered under Minnesota workers’ compensation law include physical injuries such as, broken bones, head injuries, spinal injuries, amputated limbs, paralysis, eye injuries, burn injuries, and repetitive motion injuries (carpal tunnel).

-Illnesses also become covered if the illness suffered became caused by a hazardous job condition.
+Illnesses also are covered if the illness suffered is caused by any hazardous workplace condition.

-For instance, exposure to a toxic substance and exposure to substances that can cause cancer or respiratory illnesses can usually trigger Minnesota work comp benefits.
+For example, exposure to a toxic substance, and exposure to substances that can cause cancer or respiratory illnesses usually trigger Minnesota workers’ compensation benefits.

-A person who experiences an event at work that causes emotional trauma resulting in post-traumatic stress disorder (PTSD) could possibly qualify for Minnesota workers’ compensation benefits.
+For example, a person who experiences an event at work that causes emotional trauma resulting in post-traumatic stress disorder (PTSD) could possibly qualify for Minnesota workers’ compensation benefits.